ADP forecasts robust fiscal 2024 revenue on new contract wins

 "New business bookings were incredibly strong and employer services retention returned to a record level, underscoring our strong market position," said Chief Executive Maria Black.

-The company's full-year adjusted earnings per share growth forecast of 10% to 12% was also above analysts' estimates of a 9% rise.
+The company's full-year adjusted earnings per share growth forecast of 10% to 12% was also above analysts' estimate of a 9% rise.

 The company's revenue rose 8% to $4.48 billion for the three months ended June 30, compared with estimates of $4.39 billion, driven by its employer services business, which provides human resource outsourcing and makes up 67% of total revenue this quarter.